26 November 2023

 How about profiling the top seven number sevens in Premier League history?
 Ooh, let’s see.
 I

 d say...
 Cantona, Beckham, Pires, Le Tissier, Ronaldo, Luis Suarez and Son Heung-min.
-And as a plus, that’s definitely something Danny and Tamer could settle down on the sofa with a case of lager and happily watch together.
+And as a plus, that would definitely be something Danny and Tamer could settle down on the sofa with a case of lager and happily watch together.

 Previously: LAST HOLIDAY